 Planning your future is scary when the options seem few or very mysterious!

 Youth shouldn’t have to worry about their future prospects and where the money will come from to get them started correctly.
 Money, let’s face it, is hard to get.

 No Money To Study?

-Bursaries and scholarships can help help you if your marks are fantastic.
-Choose your subject packages carefully in Grade 10, but no matter what you choose, be prepared to move your marks as high as possible.
+Bursaries and scholarships can help you enter a TVET college if you meet their means test.
+Choose your subject packages carefully in Grade 10, but no matter what you choose, be prepared to get your marks as high as possible.

 Contact your ward Councillor (the person elected by the community to represent them).

 If you are in Grade 10, ask if you can be an intern during your holidays.
 You want to build a relationship with them.

 Adults love youth who admire them, so charm them so they help you fulfil your dreams. 🙂

 Don’t contact them simply to ask if they have bursaries.
 They probably won’t!
 But if you get a relationship started in G10, by the time you’re in G12, you’ll have given them a million reasons to want to assist you.

 Councillors have access to businesses, NGOs and many people who would be willing to help someone referred by them.